GDPR: The Pros and The Cons

 One of the big drawbacks of GDPR compliance is of course the cost to reach it.
 In order to become compliant, it’s not enough for companies to update their internal policies.
 Depending on the amount of EU citizens’ data that they process, they must appoint a Data Protection Officer and ensure that their products all take a privacy first approach in their very design.

 This in itself implies additional cybersecurity features that need to be included in software architecture, meaning more work for developers.
-Software that offers Data Loss Prevention or data classification features should be implemented system-wide for a better insight and control of who is processing data where.
+Software that offers Data Loss Prevention or data classification features should be implemented system-wide for better insight and control of who is processing data where.
 All of this, of course, comes at a cost.

 Download our free ebook on